kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ## Environment Setup
 Log into the Cloud Console at https://console.cloud.google.com/, then activate the Cloud Shell interface.

+First, ensure that you're logged in to the Google Account that has Owner permissions on the GCP project, and that your Cloud Shell session is configured to the GCP project that you'd like to use by going through the `gcloud init` workflow and verifying or updating the configuration.

 Clone your private repo into your working Cloud Shell directory.
 This will require creating a [Personal Access Token](https://github.com/settings/tokens) with OATH scope to "repo" (the first checkbox).

 The following commands can be used **(replacing the variables with your configuration)**: